-The Erase Security Register Instruction sequence is shown in Figure 45.
+The Erase Security Register instruction sequence is shown in Figure 45.
 The /CS pin must be driven high after the eighth bit of the last byte has been latched.
-If this is not done the Instruction will not be executed.
+If this is not done the instruction will not be executed.
 After /CS is driven high, the self-timed Erase Security Register operation will commence for a time duration of tse (See AC Characteristics).
-While the Erase Security Register cycle is in progress, the Read Status Register Instruction may still be accessed for checking the status of the BUSY bit.
-The BUSY bit is a 1 during the erase cycle and becomes a 0 when the cycle is finished and the device is ready to accept other Instructions again.
+While the Erase Security Register cycle is in progress, the Read Status Register instruction may still be accessed for checking the status of the BUSY bit.
+The BUSY bit is a 1 during the erase cycle and becomes a 0 when the cycle is finished and the device is ready to accept other instructions again.
 After the Erase Security Register cycle has finished the Write Enable Latch (WEL) bit in the Status Register is cleared to 0.
-The Security Register Lock Bits (LB3-1) in the Status Register-2 can be used to OTP protect the security registers.
-Once a lock bit is set to 1, the corresponding security register will be permanently locked, Erase Security Register Instruction to that register will be ignored (Refer to the link "7.1.10 Security Register Lock Bits (LB3, LB2, LB1, LB0) - Volatile/Non-Volatile OTP Writable" for detail descriptions).
+The Security Register Lock Bits LB[3:1] in the Status Register-2 can be used to OTP protect the security registers.
+Once a lock bit is set to 1, the corresponding security register will be permanently locked, Erase Security Register instruction to that register will be ignored (See 7.1.9 for detail descriptions).

 Figure 45.
-Erase Security Registers Instruction (SPI Mode only)
+Erase Security Registers Instruction Sequence(SPI mode only)

-8.2.35 Program Security Registers (42h)
+8.2.29 Program Security Registers (42h)

-The Program Security Register Instruction is similar to the Page Program Instruction.
+The Program Security Register instruction is similar to the Page Program instruction.
 It allows from one byte to 256 bytes of security register data to be programmed at previously erased (FFh) memory locations.
-A Write Enable Instruction must be executed before the device will accept the Program Security Register Instruction (Status Register bit WEL= 1).
-The Instruction is initiated by driving the /CS pin low then shifting the Instruction code "42h" followed by a 24-bit address (A23-A0) and at least one data byte, into the DI pin.
-The /CS pin must be held low for the entire length of the Instruction while data is being sent to the device.
+A Write Enable instruction must be executed before the device will accept the Program Security Register Instruction (Status Register bit WEL= 1).
+The instruction is initiated by driving the /CS pin low then shifting the instruction code "42h" followed by a 24-bit address (A23-A0) and at least one data byte, into the DI pin.
+The /CS pin must be held low for the entire length of the instruction while data is being sent to the device.